 Patients with more excessive swelling and discomfort may want to limit their activities until they feel comfortable and gradually progress to their normal activities.

 As a general rule, you may resume sexual activity 6 to 12 weeks after surgery.
 This is totally patient-dependent.
-We will let you know when you are sufficiently healed.
+We will let you know when you are sufficiently healed to resume sexual activity.

 Healing of sensory nerves